This post may contain affiliate links. Please see my disclosure policy for details.

 Every night the stage crafted into a massive flagship comes alive with a performance of Melaka Alive showcasing Melaka’s history.

-It is all in English so you can keep up with the story and you’ll be treated with a show of interpretive dance, songs, movies and fireworks!
+It is all in English so you can keep up with the story and you’ll be treated to a show of interpretive dance, songs, movies, and fireworks!

 So, that’s all the amazing places to visit in Melaka, Malaysia!

 Aside from the above, there is plenty more to keep you occupied.
 There are some impressive malls, temples, museums, art, and viewpoints that will make you fall head over heels in love with it.

 I had such an amazing time in Melaka and made some friends while we were here.
 You must add Melaka to your Malaysian adventures.